 Let's see how:

-IoT is a network of internet-enabled devices all having an IP address and communicating with each other through a mobile app on a Smartphone interface.
-The best example of integration of mobile apps with IoT is in home automation systems in what we call “Smart Homes”.
+IoT is a network of internet-enabled devices all having an IP address and communicating with each other through a mobile app on a smartphone interface.
+The best example of the integration of mobile apps with IoT is in home automation systems in what we call “Smart Homes”.
 Here all major systems in a house like security, lighting, heating, air conditioning and even cooking devices are intelligent which means, they are programmed to receive instructions from the users in the house and behave accordingly.

 As per the report by Statista “The global smart home market is forecasted to grow to around 40.9 billion U.S. dollars till 2020 and the overall global revenue of the smart home automation market is projected to reach 20.8 billion U.S. dollars in 2020.”